 I mean, it does look incredibly sleek:

 Everybody agrees that the Pinguino – the PACEL276HGRFK model – is the best portable air conditioner DeLonghi ever made.
-But our questions here is: why?
+But our question here is: why?

 Unfortunately, the Pinguino’s specs are shrouded in mystery.
 We couldn’t find the specification sheet specifically for this device.
 In fact, apart from the weight and the 12,500 BTU capacity, we don’t really have any metrics to compare it with other devices.
 No EER, no dry airflow, no decibel levels.

-There is one thing that we know about the PACEL276HGRFK model for certain: it’s sooo comfortable!
+There is one thing that we know about the PACEL276HGRFK model for certain: it’s so comfortable!
 I know what you mean – what does ‘comfortable’ mean in the context of portable air conditioners?

 Well, for one, the DeLonghi Pinguino can connect to a WIFI device such as Alexa.
-You even get an iPhone or Android app to comfortably switch the temperature up or down, set the ventilator speed or just put it in sleep mode when you’re going to bed.
+You even get an iPhone or Android app to switch the temperature up or down comfortably, set the ventilator speed, or just put it in sleep mode when you’re going to bed.